Aniket6334/LocalBites/README.md

 Stripe API: Integrated for secure and efficient online payment processing.

 ## Architecture
-Localbites2023 focuses on the Single Page Application (SPA) architecture, ensuring a smooth and engaging user experience by eliminating page reloads and providing a more dynamic interface.
+Localbites 2023 focuses on the Single Page Application (SPA) architecture, ensuring a smooth and engaging user experience by eliminating page reloads and providing a more dynamic interface.